BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 85 ---

-17.1.2015 EN Official Journal of the European Union L 12/85

 (c) *SI* *(liab,t)* is the sum insured by the insurance or reinsurance undertaking for marine liability insurance and reinsurance in relation to tanker *t* ;